Milo Hamilton

-Leland Milo Hamilton (September 2, 1927 – September 17, 2015) was an American sportscaster, best known for calling play-by-play for seven different Major League Baseball teams from 1953 to 2015.
+Leland Milo Hamilton (September 2, 1927 – September 17, 2015) was an American sportscaster, best known for calling play-by-play for seven different Major League Baseball teams from 1953 to 2012.
 He received the Ford C. Frick Award from the Baseball Hall of Fame in 1992.

 Early career

 Hamilton was born in Fairfield, Iowa, a small city in the southeastern part of the state.
 He served in the United States Navy during World War II.
 During his time in the Navy, he broadcast on Armed Forces Radio.
 He graduated from the University of Iowa in 1949.
-After beginning his sportscasting career by calling college football and basketball for the Iowa Hawkeyes, as well as minor league baseball for the Quad Cities River Bandits and the Tri-Cities Blackhawks of the NBA (now the Atlanta Hawks), he got his first MLB announcing job in 1953, with the St. Louis Browns of the American League.
+After beginning his sportscasting career by calling college football and basketball for the Iowa Hawkeyes, as well as minor league baseball for the Davenport Tigers and pro basketball for the Tri-Cities Blackhawks (now the Atlanta Hawks) of the NBA, he got his first MLB announcing job in 1953, with the St. Louis Browns of the American League.

-When the Browns moved to Baltimore as the Orioles, Hamilton did not make the move.
-Instead, he moved to the St. Louis Cardinals, where he worked alongside Harry Caray and Jack Buck during the 1954 season.
+When the Browns moved to Baltimore as the Orioles, Hamilton did not go with them.
+Instead, he joined the St. Louis Cardinals, where he worked alongside Harry Caray and Jack Buck during the 1954 season.
 However, he was let go after only one year when the Cardinals wanted a spot in the booth for Joe Garagiola.

 Hamilton next moved to the Chicago Cubs, working alongside Jack Brickhouse and Vince Lloyd.
 After three years, he was let go when Cubs owner P. K. Wrigley wanted to make room for Lou Boudreau as a broadcaster.

-After four years away from baseball, Hamilton moved to the Chicago White Sox in 1961, serving as the assistant to the longtime White Sox announcer Bob Elson.
+After four years away from baseball, Hamilton was hired by the Chicago White Sox in 1961, serving as the assistant to the longtime White Sox announcer Bob Elson.